Noitidart/min-vid/docs/metrics.md

 ### Additional interesting questions

 - How are min-vid sessions initiated?
-Current options include doorhanger, context menu, and universal search.
+Current options include doorhanger and context menu.
+  - NOTE: doorhanger integration is not implemented.
 - How long is a video kept minimized?
 - What sites are used the most? (youtube, random video elements etc)
 - What is the most common placement and size for the video frame?